sloonz/wkr/README.md

 script will ask you the autofiller url ; it is the URL for `autofill.htm`.
 You can then create an account.

-Usage : press C-x in any authentication form.
+Usage : press C-y in any authentication form.
 The first time it will ask you to create an entry ; next time it will automatically fill the form.

 You can use `admin.htm` to manage rings and entries.